jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 Start building the policy with "Block upload based on real-time content inspection" template.
 I then remove Data Classification Inspection method as we don't need that.
 Then from "Filers", select "extension" and start adding in the extensions.

+Note that I deliberately don't give a custom block message here, I don't want to give the user any information about what happened.
+If the user is aware of what file extensions are allowed they may look for an alternative binary.
+Furthermore this allows users to spoof file extensions, there is no header/metadata inspection happening here.
+Attacker could also container their binary in another format like an .iso or .zip, use [double file extensions - T1036.007](https://attack.mitre.org/techniques/T1036/007/).

 [A suspicious files extension if you need it](https://raw.githubusercontent.com/jkerai1/SoftwareCertificates/refs/heads/main/Bulk-IOC-CSVs/MDA/SuspiciousFileExtensions.txt)

 Office 🏢 Activity Suspicious File Extension Upload/Download KQL 🚔